 In any case where the Registrar is of the view that the student should be suspended or excluded immediately, pending a decision of the Special Committee, he may do that by exercising powers under Section XXIV(2) of the University Ordinances.

 Includes: serious concerns about an individual's health or safety; responsibilities; cases of urgency; concern for welfare outside of the School

 1. If a school has serious concerns about an individual student's health or safety, the member of staff with primary responsibility (for example, the tutor or supervisor) should in the first instance discuss the difficulties with the student.
 The concerns should be clearly identified and appropriate support offered if possible.
 The content and outcome of the meeting should be recorded and the record retained by the school for the duration of the student's course.

-At any point in this process, the tutor or other member of staff may seek advice and guidance from the Head of Student Services or a member of the University Health Service, including advice on personal matters which the student has given consent for them to discuss, as well as advice on referrals to University services.
+At any point in this process, the tutor or other member of staff may seek advice and guidance from the Director of Registry and Academic Affairs or a member of the University Health Service, including advice on personal matters which the student has given consent for them to discuss, as well as advice on referrals to University services.

 2. If the situation is not resolved satisfactorily by this discussion, a further meeting may be convened with the student involving the Head of School (or their nominee).
 The content and outcome of the meeting should be recorded and the record retained by the school for the duration of the student’s course.

 If the situation remains unresolved, the matter should be referred to the Registrar (and the Director of Student Operations and Support notified).
 On receipt of a report from the Head of School detailing any steps taken in steps 1 and 2 and setting out the circumstances of the case (including matters occurring since the meeting referenced in step 2), if the Registrar is satisfied that a